 Stirling is a dynamic city offering a range of neighbourhoods that suit different student lifestyles, from lively city living to calm, residential areas.
 Here are some of the best areas to live in:

-1. City Centre Stirling: At the heart of the city, this area is ideal for students who want everything within walking distance, cafés, shops, restaurants, and entertainment.
-It’s also well-connected to the University of Stirling and close to King’s Park, one of the city’s most popular green spaces.
+1. City Centre Stirling: At the heart of the city, this area is ideal for students who want everything within walking distance, cafés, shops, restaurants, & entertainment.
+It’s also well-connected to Stirling University and close to King’s Park, one of the city’s most popular green spaces.
+The average rent in this area is £600 to £850 per month.

-3. Alloa Road Area: Located south of the city, this neighbourhood offers affordable housing options and convenient transport links to Stirling University.
-It’s great for students who enjoy outdoor activities, with the Forth River.
+3. Alloa Road Area: Located south of the city, this neighbourhood offers affordable housing options & convenient transport links to Stirling University.
+It’s great for students who enjoy outdoor activities at Forth River.
+The average rent in this area is £450 to £650 per month.

 The city offers a wide range of student accommodation in Stirling options to suit different living preferences, budgets, and lifestyles.
+Standard rooms feature a private bedroom with shared kitchen and bathroom facilities.
+Private rentals include options like shared rooms, ensuites, and studio flats.
+In private rented accommodation, you will likely have bills to pay on top of your rent.
+Many student accommodations in Stirling include utilities such as electricity, gas, water, and internet in the rent.
 Whether you prefer privacy or a more social environment, here are the most common room types available for students in Stirling:

 1. Non-Ensuite Rooms